cfpinela/mtg-manabase-builder/README.md

 MTG Manabase Builder is a project to simplify the calculation of your manabase using hypergeometric distribution and some constraints you can define.

-It was born from the curiosity of making a five color deck (Niv-Mizzet Reborn, this is for you :wink:) and the motivation to make a project that helps fellow MTG casual players.
+It was born from the curiosity of making a five color deck (Niv-Mizzet Reborn, this is for you :wink:), the motivation to make a project that helps fellow MTG casual players and as an excuse to code with my sister.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>